llmrb/llm/README.md

 ## Philosophy

-llm.rb was built for developers who believe that simplicity can be challenging but it is always worth it.
-It provides a clean, dependency-free interface to Large Language Models, treating Ruby itself as the primary platform &ndash;
+llm.rb provides a clean, dependency-free interface to Large Language Models, treating Ruby itself — not Rails or any specific framework — as the primary platform.
-not Rails or any other specific framework or library.
-There is no hidden magic or complex metaprogramming.
+It avoids hidden magic, complex metaprogramming, and heavy DSLs.

+Instead, it embraces a general-purpose, object-oriented design that prioritizes explicitness, composability, and clarity.
+Code should be easy to follow, test, and adapt.
+For that reason we favor small, cooperating objects over deeply nested blocks — a pattern that often emerges in DSL-heavy libraries.

-Every part of llm.rb is designed to be explicit, composable, memory-safe, and production-ready without compromise.
-No unnecessary abstractions, no global configuration, no global state, and no dependencies that aren't part of standard Ruby.
-It has been inspired in part by other languages such as Python, but it is not a port of any other library.
+Each part of llm.rb is designed to be conscious of memory, ready for production, and free from global state or non-standard dependencies.
+While inspired by ideas from other ecosystems (especially Python) it is not a port of any other library — it is a Ruby library written by Rubyists who value borrowing good ideas from other languages and ecosystems.

 ## License